 From a look and designs perspective, things have moved rapidly in the digital space.
 Brand messaging has now got to be in sync with the packaging of products.
 So it is important for the packaging to incorporate important visual cues about brands.
-Correct labelling and information, artwork and colouring processes are separate parts of packaging that can create logistical challenges.
+Correct labeling and information, artwork and coloring processes are separate parts of packaging that can create logistical challenges.

 Packaging and Trade

 When it comes to the role of packaging in trade, it often is transported in the form of cargo.
 When cargo is transported, it is important that the packaging is optimized to fit in with the mode of transport, be it trucks, containers or air transport.

 Let us consider that the packaging is inappropriate to the size of pallets used, then there could be a large amount of cargo space wasted.
 If you consider that a 20% wastage of container space can result in a 4% hike in the price of the product, globally, that’s a monumental failure in terms of packaging.
 Packaging also plays an important role in handling instructions, labeling and additional product information.
 The labor handling the product will be informed of handling instructions about the cargo through the information mentioned on the packaging in the cargo.
 Hence, we can conclude that packaging must, at minimum, fulfill the following needs: